MrBusiness87/README-Generator-Node/esromer.md

   ### Installation:
-  The command to install dependencies is: npm i
+  The command to install dependencies is: npm i.
   Make sure you have all appropriate files and your npm files as well.